For an hour, the group sat in a circle, quiet and still. Not a yawn. Not a nose scratch. Not a twitch.

 Meditation comes in many forms and is an aspect of many religious beliefs and traditions, but it is not a belief system.
 Breathing, yoga and tai chi are types of meditation.
 In recent years, scientific studies suggest that meditation and mindfulness are beneficial, especially to the elderly, and can increase longevity and health, decrease loneliness, slow the progression of Alzheimer’s and reduce hospitalizations while improving moods.

 Yoga is a standard at most senior centers across the region, just like card games and bingo, but meditation classes are rare.
 Edelbrock hopes other centers take notice and add meditation to their services.
+In-home care California also notices the benefits of these alternative systems.

 To Edelbrock, meditation is about living in the moment and connecting with your conscious self.